richterleo/lm-auditing-test/README.md

 ### 2. Behavioral Auditing Test

 The main contribution of this work is the auditing test, which can compare two models to identify behavioral shifts.
-This is particularly useful for assessing the impact of fine-tuning, quantization, or other model modifications.
+This is particularly useful for assessing the impact of fine-tuning, detecting a model-swap or other model modifications.

 #### Supported Tasks & Metrics: